jokogarcia/jokogarcia/README.md

 # About me

-> "Give me five (minutes | hours | days) and we will get back to you" is the motto!
-Nobody knows everything right?
-I do not pretend otherwise, but am always keen to learn and hustle; and get to that deadline with something to show!
-> I'm most familiar with the .NET / C# environment, but can also dance around in Java, Kotlin, Python and JS/TS.
-I _can_ work alone, but I find I function best as part of a Scrum team.
-I'm an Electronic Engineer, which means I can program your app and design your next gadget.
-> I waws born and raised in La Rioja, Argentina: a land of wine, olives and really, really awesome software developers.
-I have been in Germany only since March 2022 so I am still finding my footing here, but loving it so far!
-> You may see look at my current job and think "Wait, this guy is not a developer!".
-Please scroll down a little further.
-There is a story behind why my current position is not software-related.
-I will be happy to share it in our upcoming interview :).
-> Outside of work, I will not say no to a beer.
-I play guitar and sing badly with gusto!
-I've recently taken up cycling and going to the gym, not so much as a hobby but as a way to work on my health and wellbeing.
-> **A note to potential German employers**: I am learning your language, but cannot yet hold a conversation.
-If this is a no-go, I guess I am not your guy (for now).
-I am fluent in English and Spanish, though.
+> I am an Electronic Engineer with experience in .NET / C#, and JS/TS and, to a lesser degree some non-professional experience in Java, Kotlin and Python.
+I work well both independently and as part of a Scrum team.
+I am passionate about learning and always strive to deliver quality work on time.
+I am fluent in English and Spanish, but still learning German.
+I look forward to discussing my qualifications further in an upcoming interview

 # Work Experience